Parameterized Complexity of Simultaneous Planarity: Parameters of the Shared Graph

 While every cutvertex of $G$ now has a fixed rotation, the shared graph itself unfortunately still contains cutvertices and we therefore cannot directly use the algorithm by Bläsius et al.~\cite{BlasiusKR18}.
 However, we use a similar approach as they do.
 They show that, for a biconnected planar graph $G$ and a vertex set $X$ of $G$ that shares a face in some planar embedding of $G$, the order of $X$ along any simple cycle of $G$ is fixed up to reversal.
 This essentially allows them to decompose the instance at such cycles, as the ``interface'' the graph provides for the vertices of $X$ is independent from the embedding.

-For non-biconnected graphs, this is in general not true, because changing the embedding of cutvertices may also change the order of vertices in the cycle.
+Since facial cycles of non-biconnected graphs are not necessarily simple, the same approach does not generalize to non-biconnected graphs, because changing the rotation of cutvertices may also change the order of vertices in the cycle.
 In the following, we show that the statement also holds for non-biconnected graphs if every cutvertex has a fixed rotation.
-We say that a walk $W$ (i.e., a connected sequence of vertices) of $G$ is \emph{face-embeddable} if there exists a planar embedding of $G$ where $W$ is a facial cycle.
+We say that a cycle $C$ of $G$ is \emph{face-embeddable}, if there exists a planar embedding of $G$ where $C$ is a facial cycle.

 \begin{lemma}[Derived from {\cite[Lemma 8]{BlasiusKR18}}] Let $G$ be a planar graph where every cutvertex has a fixed rotation.
 Let $X$ be a set of vertices that are incident to a common face in some planar embedding of $G$.
-Then the order of $X$ in any face-embeddable walk of $G$ containing $X$ is unique up to reversal. \end{lemma} \begin{proof}
+Then the order of $X$ in any face-embeddable cycle of $G$ containing~$X$ is unique up to reversal. \end{lemma} \begin{proof}

-Let $W_1$ denote a face-embeddable walk of $G$ containing $X$ and let \mcE be a planar embedding of $G$ that respects the fixed rotation of each cutvertex such that $W_1$ corresponds to a facial cycle in \mcE.
-Let $W_2$ be an arbitrary face-embeddable cycle of $G$ containing $X$.
-Let $G_1$ (respectively $G_2$) denote the graph obtained by taking the subgraph of $G$ induced by $W_1$ and subsequently contracting every vertex of degree at most 2 that is not contained in $X$ into one of its neighbors.
-Additionally, we obtain the walk $W_1'$ by removing these contracted vertices from~$W_1$.
-Finally, we remove all edges of $G_1$ that are not visited by $W_1'$.
-Note that $W_1$ visits the vertices of $X$ in $G_1$ in the same order as $W_1$ visits them in $G$.

-Consider a vertex $v$ of degree at least 3 in $G_1$ (respectively $G_2$).
-Assume that $v$ is not a cutvertex in $G$.
-Then the endpoints of the (at least) three edges incident to $v$ that are visited by $W_1$ are connected in $G - v$.
-This means that $W_1$ cannot be a facial cycle, a contradiction to the assumption that $W_1$ is face-embeddable.
-Therefore, $v$ is a cutvertex in $G$.
-If $v$ is not a cutvertex in $G_1$, then it is also not a cutvertex in $G$, which yields the same contradiction.
-Every vertex of degree at least 3 in $G_1$ (respectively $G_2$) is thus a cutvertex in both $G_1$ and~$G$.

-Consider a cutvertex $v$ of $G_1$.
-Since every split component of $v$ in $G_1$ contains a vertex of $X$ (otherwise we would have contracted it), $v$ is the only way to connect all vertices of $X$ in~$G$.
-Therefore, $v$ must also be contained in~$G_2$.
-Since the same holds for all cutvertices of $G_2$, $G_1$ and $G_2$ contain the same vertices of degree at least 3.
-Because the remaining vertices in these two graphs are exactly the vertices of $X$, it is $G_1 = G_2$.

-Since every vertex of degree at least 3 in $H \coloneqq G_1 = G_2$ is a cutvertex in $G$ and thus has a fixed rotation, the embedding of $H$ is fixed up to mirroring.
-Therefore, $W_1'$ and $W_2'$ visit the vertices of $X$ in the same order (up to reversal), which means that the same also holds for $W_1$ and $W_2$ in $G$.
-Since $W_2$ is an arbitrary face-embeddable walk of $G$, this concludes the proof. \end{proof}
+We prove the statement via induction on the number of blocks in $G$.
+As a base case,~$G$ only consists of a single block and is therefore biconnected.
+Since a face of a biconnected graph always induces a simple facial cycle, every face-embeddable cycle of $G$ is simple and therefore the statement follows from the lemma by Bläsius et al.~\cite[Lemma 8]{BlasiusKR18}.